-La Femme is a French rock band that comprises of members coming from Biarritz (south-west France), Brittany, Marseille and Paris.
-Their sound is heavily influenced by cold wave and surf music, and is reminiscent of the Velvet Underground, Kraftwerk and Blondie.
+La Femme is a French rock band that comprises members coming from Biarritz (south-west France), Brittany, Marseille and Paris.
+Their sound is heavily influenced by cold wave and surf music and is reminiscent of the Velvet Underground, Kraftwerk and Blondie.
 Their live performances are extremely electrifying and it is impossible to ignore their very punk attitude.
-However, their lyrics are a reminder of the innocence of old school French pop songs from the 60s.
-In short, La Femme are a truly interesting act that deserves your full attention!
+However, their lyrics are a reminder of the innocence of old-school French pop songs from the 60s.
+In short, La Femme is a truly interesting act that deserves your full attention!

 Brigitte is an indie folk duo that released a platinum album in 2011 and has been incredibly popular ever since.
 Their name alludes to other famous French women named Brigitte such as Brigitte Bardot, Brigitte Fontaine et Brigitte Lahaie.
 They went from a boho chic vibe to developing a universe that is more strongly influenced by disco music and feminism – a lot of their songs are dedicated to female emancipation, especially regarding relationships and love.
 We are sure you will love their bittersweet pop songs, so give them a listen!

-Lescop is the stage name of Mathieu Peudupin, a French singer who is obsessed with cold wave and pop songs and is great at creating them himself.
-His deep voice recalls that of other, older French singers such as Etienne Daho or Daniel Darc, and his music takes the listeners on a journey through his marvellous, dark and mysterious universe.
-He says he wants his music to evoke a sense of elegance and energy, and it is only fair to say that he does an amazing job at achieving just that.
+Lescop is the stage name of Mathieu Peudupin, a French singer who is obsessed with cold-wave and pop songs and is great at creating them himself.
+His deep voice recalls that of other, older French singers such as Etienne Daho or Daniel Darc and his music takes the listeners on a journey through his marvelous, dark and mysterious universe.
+He says he wants his music to evoke a sense of elegance and energy and it is only fair to say that he does a fantastic job at achieving just that.

 Shy’m got famous by participating in Danse avec les stars, the French version of the British television show Strictly Come Dancing.
 She makes R&B and pop songs that mostly tackle the topic of love and relationships.
 Her lyrics are quite easy to understand and the melodies are always extremely catchy, making her a great option if you are looking for uplifting music!